 4. Promote the value of a pet-friendly community

 As Austin residents embraced the idea of a pet-friendly city, politicians and local businesses soon followed.
 RuffTail volunteers are eligible for discounts at certain stores, and the Austin Subaru franchise hosts a number of events benefiting Austin Pets Alive.

 “It takes a lot of people to just keep being committed to the cause, because there’s plenty of people out there looking for companion animals,” said Timothy Shook, director of marketing and Internet sales at Austin Subaru.
 “I came to Austin as a college student in 2001, and I didn’t learn about our city’s problem until 2010, so I think it’s just an awareness issue.
 I think a lot of times it starts with the kids.
 If you can do events that get kids involved — and get them to get their parents involved — a lot of times it can be a good thing.”

 5. Work the web for pets

-Love-a-Bull began as a 2003 Meetup group to connect with Austin pit bull lovers.
+Love-A-Bull began as a 2003 Meetup group to connect with Austin pit bull lovers.
 The organization still hosts regular Meetup events, such as monthly fun walks, obedience classes and therapy dog training sessions.
-Volunteers also rely on a Texas-sized social media presence — with more than 545,000 Facebook fans and steady stream of Twitter updates — to spread the word about adoptable pets, fund-raising events and rescue success stories.
+Volunteers also rely on a Texas-sized social media presence — with nearly 545,000 Facebook fans and steady stream of Twitter updates — to spread the word about adoptable pets, fund-raising events and rescue success stories.
 Turner recommends that pet lovers help shelters extend their promotion efforts through social media.
 Make sure your social network knows about pets available at the local shelter.

 “It’s really not something one entity can do alone,” said Turner, who has a rescued pit bull named May.
 “From a financial standpoint, getting [animals] in and out of the shelter is good for the city.”